coolwednesday/Fraud_Guard/README.md

 Fraud_Guard - Real Time Payment Fraud Detection Api deployed on Google Cloud

-Below is a simple demonstration of our deployed api depicting probabilities of fraud for an User-ID, using the three Deep Learning Models developed in this project by Hyperparameter Tuning for recall, precision and accuracy for Different Usecases.
+Below is a simple demonstration of our deployed api depicting probabilities of fraud for an User-ID, using the three Deep Learning Models developed in this project by Hyperparameter Tuning for recall, precision and accuracy for different usecases.
 <video src="https://github.com/coolwednesday/Fraud_Guard/assets/98943137/d9531c94-9897-4822-9103-1512a6b8cd0f"/>

+BASIC FLOW : -

-Here We give the User-Id of the existing user in our graph database.
+We give the User-Id of the existing user in our graph database.

 Api makes connection with Neo4j Graph Database and fetch the features.

 Our three models give probability of User being a fraud based on its graphical features. ( For more info , read report )

+USECASES

 Our system uses three different models to handle different types of payment transactions: